-Studies show that LGBTQ+ adults are behind other Americans in retirement savings and ahead of other Americans — but ahead in the wrong way — regarding debt.
+Studies show that LGBTQ+ adults are, on average, behind other Americans when it comes to retirement savings, debt and other measures of financial well-being.
 In this guide, we’ll address the financial disparities that exist and highlight resources that can help.

 Financial inequities for the LGBTQ+ community

-Personal finance isn’t just about your income.
-It touches nearly every aspect of how we live.
-LGBTQ+ Americans are, on average, less insured, more in debt and have less in savings.
-Here are a few figures from a 2022 survey co-sponsored by Debt Free Guys, an LGBTQ+ financial blog, and The Motley Fool.[ii]
+Personal finance isn’t just about income; it touches nearly every aspect of how we live.
+For instance, LGBTQ+ Americans are, on average, less insured, more in debt and have less in savings.

 Annual earnings LGBTQ+ Americans All Americans